 The test system TESSY was developed on VAXstations with the operating system VMS for unit testing of ANSI-C and VAX-C programs.
-Other C-compilers, especially for host-target cross-compiling, were added during the first half of 1995 corresponding to the needs of TESSY users.
-At the same time TESSY also became available on SUN/Solaris systems.
-Transfer to other UNIX systems is currently in progress.
+Other C-compilers, especially for host-target cross-compiling, were added corresponding to the needs of TESSY users.
+TESSY is now available on SUN/Solaris, HP-UNIX, Open VMS and NT/ Windows systems.